Dancorp/GhettoLed/README.md

 - Some components (see Schematics folder)

 ## Help needed !
-- Most templates have been created for a linear system.
-If some have a correct visual rendering, others would need to be adapted to the round shape. (-fire- for exemple)
 Anyone can propose modified or original templates.
 - Regarding electronics, I need tips on filtering to remove power supply and LED noise.
 - Looking for a way to turn off light when a silence is detected during a predefined time. (a kind of autostop)